Cricket Bat Handle Binding: A Crucial Step in Crafting Quality Cricket Bats

 Cricket bat handles tabs

-The above image shows the raw cricket bat and the joint between the handle and the blade, known as the splice but also 'tabs' these are the part of the blade that run up the handle.
-When binding the handle, we make sure that the binding is super-tight around the tabs, we then apply CA glue to the area to provide additional strength.
+The above image shows the raw cricket bat and the joint between the handle and the blade, known as the splice, but also 'tabs'; these are the parts of the blade that run up the handle.
+When binding the handle, we make sure that the binding is super-tight around the tabs.
+We then apply CA glue to the area to provide additional strength.

 Binding twine